New bill would create firearm safety course for state high schools

-Madison (WQOW) -- A new bill proposed last week by Republican lawmakers, including Sen. Terry Moulton (R-Chippewa Falls) would require the state to create a firearm safety course to be offered at high schools in Wisconsin.
+A new bill proposed last week by Republican lawmakers would require the state to create a firearm safety course to be offered at high schools in Wisconsin.

 Assembly Bill 427, which was introduced June 30, would require the State Superintendent of Public Instruction to work to develop a firearm education course to be offered as an elective.